kalivaraprasad-gonapa/kalivaraprasad-gonapa/README.md

 # 👋 Hi, I'm Kalivaraprasad Gonapa

-Frontend-focused developer with expertise in building scalable web applications and cloud infrastructure and currently working at Drishya AI Labs, crafting web solutions and managing cloud infrastructure.

 ## 🚀 About Me
 - 🔭 Currently working on web applications using React.js/Next.js and AWS infrastructure